RussellSchwedhelm/ST10065470_RussellSchwedhelm_PROG7311_POE/README.txt

 ---------------------------------------
 Email: Enter the email address associated with your account in this field.

-Old Password: Provide your old password (if applicable).
-This field is optional and only required if you wish to change your password.
+Old Password: Provide your old password.
+This field is required if you wish to change your password.

 New Password: Enter your new password in this field.